rasskazovaleksey/rag_challange/README.md

 find similar text.
 Future work showed what we need to tune some params: prompts, split sizes and embeddings provider, etc. This stays as baseline.
 We estimate that this approach gives approximately 60% of the accuracy without tuning.

+### Final decision

+After discussion with the team we decided to use following approach:

+1. Extract key metric from the question: company, industry, metric, currency, etc. The best approach seems to be to use the NER model to extract the entities or LLM but we decided to use simple regex.